Vango Banshee 200 Review

 Vango Banshee 300

 If you’re contractually bound to take the Mrs wild camping this year or want to take one of the kids for the experience, you want a Banshee 300.
 There’s plenty of space for me and my two boys, who are 13 and 14!

 You’ll need 12 pegs.
 The aluminium ones that come with the Banshee are only good in the garden.
 Titanium steaks will drive into the stony ground without bending.

 Print out the official Vango Banshee 200 pitching instructions.

-If you’re new to wild camping, need to know you’re packing the right gear or want to reduce your pack size and weight, this is the blog for you.
+If you’re new to wild camping, need to know you’re packing the right gear or want to reduce your pack size and weight, this is the one for you.
 Have a read about what I take and copy the list yourself.
-I never get to camp and realise I’ve forgotten anything; you can be this prepared too.
+I never get to camp and realise I’ve forgotten anything; you CAN be this prepared.read more

 #vangobanshee200 #vangobanshee200 #vangobansheepro200#vangobansheepro200 #wildcamping#wildcamping #wildcampingtent#wildcampingtent #bestwildcampingtent#bestwildcampingtent #vangobanshee300#vangobanshee300 #bloodmoon #moonbow #ingleborough #dukeofedinburgh